International Tactical Communications Course

 Scope:

-ISAM is a four-week course that provides Foreign Security Force personnel with the knowledge and skills required to maintain and perform basic level service repairs to both foreign and U.S. small arms and crew-served weapons systems.
+International Small Arms Maintenance (ISAM) is a four-week course of instruction designed to provide Foreign Security Force personnel with the knowledge and skills necessary to perform preventive maintenance and repairs to both U.S. and foreign small arms.

 Special information: